| Mæg ic be me sylfum soðgied wrecan,siþas secgan, hu ic geswincdagum

 my heart flies wide with the sea stream,

-the surfaces of the earth; comes again to me
+over the whale’s realm, the surfaces of the earth; comes again to me

 ravenous and greedy; the solitary flier calls out,